St Paul’s offers the following regular services.

 Our Parish Mass is sometimes called ‘Solemn’ Mass.
 ‘Solemn’ in this context is not ‘quiet’ or ‘calm’, but means that we worship using all our senses, including sight, sound and smell i.e. we use colours in the altar frontals and vestments, indicating different seasons; incense is used to symbolise the mystery of prayer as it rises in the building; bells are used to mark important events in the service; and music, through singing and listening to the organ, enhances our prayers.

-A Sunday School runs during term time at the Parish Mass.
-Children learn about the day’s themes and do related activities, before returning to the congregation at the Peace.
+Children’s activities are provided.
+Children learn about the day’s themes and do related activities.
 Sometimes, the children help with parts of the main service on special occasions.

 Days of Holy Obligation are those days where we are obliged to attend mass.
 All Sundays are Days of Holy Obligation as well as, for example, Christmas Day, Ash Wednesday, Maundy Thursday, Ascension Day.
 We also have masses on lesser festival days e.g. for the Blessed Virgin Mary and other saints.